 The ads will include a headline, image, copy text and a link to the advertiser’s website of choice.

-The Verge reports that Facebook has added new camera tools to Messenger.
+Facebook has added new camera tools to Messenger.

 Boomerang mode, already used on Instagram, will be added.